MSA Contractor of Choice for Pipeline Services—Southeast Connecticut

 To establish operations in Connecticut, our utility gas distribution team first secured a local staging yard to support our crews and equipment.
 The first project assigned under the MSA was a straightforward job, but extreme weather near the end of the project in December created challenges for our restoration crews as heavy rains inundated the region.
 Our approach hinged on breaking the project down into critical components and planning each stage carefully before the workforce took the field.
 Maintaining a primary focus on safety and allocation of resources, our team adhered to the schedule and delivered the project to the client’s satisfaction.

 Riggs Distler’s electrical group is already an ongoing partner to the client, and our MSA demonstrates our abilities as a multiservice provider that can help current and future clients with a variety of service needs, regardless of their location.
-Riggs Distler’s continued work under this contract will repair and replace aging gas infrastructure with new mains and services, allowing for increased capacity and improved safety for natural gas customers, in some cases even delivering gas services to communities that could not previously access them.
+Riggs Distler’s continued work under this contract through 2027 will repair and replace aging gas infrastructure with new mains and services, allowing for increased capacity and improved safety for natural gas customers, in some cases even delivering gas services to communities that could not previously access them.